fonenode/php_wrapper/readme.md

 This is the PHP wrapper for the [Fonenode API](http://fonenode.com/docs).
+More methods coming soon.

 ##Init